tips & advice for the 2nd photographer at weddings

 In writing is always the best, even if only in an email so that there is some track of it.

-A final note – I really do enjoy second shooting on occasion for friends.
+I really do enjoy second shooting on occasion for friends.
 The pressure is off in terms of dealing with the tight schedule and the day’s time-line.
-And with that I get to enjoy the photography and have fun with it.
+And with that, I get to enjoy the photography and have fun with it, and even look for those images which truly define the day.

 - more articles on wedding photography